 With the No Action Alternative, it is assumed that the City of Charleston would continue to enforce its current noise ordinance, so levels within the city would be expected to stay about the same as they are now.
-It is expected that the City of Charleston's drainage projects would be constructed in the future, contributing minor temporary impacts to construction noise and low level noise from their pump stations.
+It is expected that the City of Charleston's drainage projects would be constructed in the future, contributing minor temporary impacts to construction noise and low-level noise from their pump stations.
 It is unclear whether noise levels from other sources around the greater Charleston area, such as from air and marine transportation, would change in the future, but an analysis of this range of alteration is beyond the scope of this feasibility study.

-This alternative assumes that the City of Charleston's new noise ordinance would be in place and would guide future conditions related to noise generated by actions of others.
-The only source of permanent noise effects that may result from Alternative 2 would be from the new pump stations that would operate during a storm surge event.
-Since the size of the proposed pump stations are consistent with pump stations already operating in the study area and these would be only occasionally used, it is assumed that the pumps in this alternative would be in compliance with the local noise ordinance and have a marginal effect on people or wildlife in the ROI.
+This alternative assumes that the City of Charleston's new noise ordinance would be in place in the future.
+Most of the measures and features in Alternative 2 would not have any permanent effects on noise.
+The only source of permanent noise that would be generated is from the new pump stations.
+Since the size of the proposed pump stations are consistent with pump stations already operating in the study area and these would be only occasionally and temporarily used, it is assumed that the pumps would be in compliance with the local noise ordinance and have a marginal effect on people or wildlife in the ROI.
 Any other noise effects from this alternative would be related to construction activities and would be temporary and insignificant with minimization measures.
+As described in Section 4.15, the City's noise ordinance limits most construction-related noise to 7:00AM to 7:00PM on weekdays, and from 9:00AM to 7:00PM on Saturdays.